laktoosivaba/cy/README.md

 ### Node-ID autoconfiguration

-The new node-ID autoconfiguration protocol does not require an allocator; instad, a straightforward address claiming procedure is implemented:
+The new node-ID autoconfiguration protocol does not require an allocator; instead, a straightforward address claiming procedure is implemented:

 1. When joining the network without a node-ID preconfigured, the node will listen for a random time interval ca. 1~3 seconds.
 The source node-ID of each received transfer is marked as taken in a local bitmask.
 If the transport layer has a large node-ID space (which is the case for every transport except Cyphal/CAN), the bitmask is replaced with a Bloom filter, whose bit capacity defines the maximum number of nodes that can be autoconfigured in this way (e.g., a 512-byte Bloom filter allows allocating at least 4096 nodes).